 For the past three decades, Wong Kar-wai has turned romantic yearning into an art form.
 His witty internal dialogue, his examination of emotional loneliness and his distinctive visual style continue to inspire aspiring directors today; Barry Jenkins, the director of last year’s Best Picture Oscar winner, Moonlight, cites Wong as one of his biggest influences.

-This month, Cathay Pacific and Cathay Dragon are featuring a collection of films by Hong Kong’s premier arthouse auteur for the first time.
+This month, Cathay Pacific is featuring a collection of films by Hong Kong’s premier arthouse auteur for the first time.

 Wong made his debut with As Tears Go By, a gangland drama that shows his style coming into shape with the use of vibrant colours, undercranked action scenes (shot at a lower frame rate to create a more chaotic effect) and music choices that set the mood.

 But it was his second film, Days of Being Wild, that marked the start of his move into arthouse.
 Days and subsequent works solidified Wong as a meticulous and melancholic stylist who views love as unattainable but always worth yearning for.

 One of Wong’s closest collaborators was Christopher Doyle, an Australian who built his reputation working on seven of Wong’s 10 films.
 Speaking to Discovery, Doyle says his relationship with Wong is similar to a marriage.
 ‘Why would you spend some time with anybody who wasn’t giving you something you didn’t have yourself?
 Wong Kar-wai was looking for something he can’t articulate alone, and then we found a voice,’ says Doyle, who calls Wong the ‘Genghis Khan of Chinese cinema’.